amogod/harMAN/README.md

 /graphql?query=query+getUser($id:ID){user(id:$id){name}}&variables={"id":"4"}
 ```

-If not found in the query string, it
+If not found in the query string, it will look in the POST request body.

+If a previous midd